 Pain is not a common symptom of kidney failure.
 If you do experience pain, we can use a number of different medicines to try to control this.
 We can give these as tablets or patches placed on the skin.
-Occasionally a continuous drip (infusion) through a syringe driver may be required.
+Occasionally a continuous drip through a syringe driver may be required.

-- 1. We usually start treatment with paracetamol, two tablets four times a day, which we recommend to be taken regularly.
-If you are very small and weigh less than 50kg you should only take one tablet (500mg) up to four times a day. - 2.
+- 1. We usually start treatment with paracetamol, two tablets four times a day, which we recommend to be taken regularly. - 2.
 If these measures do not help, then we can try adding a slightly stronger painkiller e.g. tramadol tablets as the next step. - 3.
 If these still do not help, buprenorphine or fentanyl patches may be added for pain relief.
 Buprenorphine patches are placed on the skin and usually have to be replaced every seven days.
 Fentanyl patches have to be replaced every three days.

 Always read the instruction leaflet that comes with the patches and avoid using direct heat (e.g. a hot water bottle) on top of the patch.
 It takes up to 24 to 48 hours for the patches to reach their full effect so other pain relief may be needed in the meantime.
 4. Oxycodone capsules or liquid can help for breakthrough pain.
 A liquid solution of morphine sulphate may also be prescribed.
 In kidney failure we have to be careful about the choice of painkillers.

-This is because medicines can accumulate quickly causing side effects.
+This is because the medicine can accumulate quickly causing side effects.
 Morphine sulphate should usually be avoided.
 Check with your GP or the person prescribing the medicine for you if you have any concerns.